-Just where do images in Question Answer, Carousels and knowledge panels at Google come from?
+Just where do rich content images; those images in question answers, carousels and knowledge panels at Google come from?

-When Google introduced us to the knowledge graph, it also introduced us to pictures and the possibility of other kinds of rich content (video, audio, etc.) in those knowledge panels, and pictorial lists displayed in carousels at the top of pages in response to a query, such as “What is the tallest building in the World?”
+When Google introduced us to the knowledge graph, it also introduced us to pictures and the possibility of other kinds of rich content images in those knowledge panels, and pictorial lists displayed in carousels at the top of pages in response to a query, such as “What is the tallest building in the World?”

 A Google patent granted a couple of weeks ago, describes how Google processes search system queries, and might display knowledge graph answers to questions that include images.
 Here’s where they introduced carousels, in their page on the Knowledge Graph: